randyh62/ROCm/docs/compatibility/compatibility-framework/pytorch-compatiblity.rst

 ROCm 2.9.0
 --------------------------------------------------------------------------------

-Initial release for Radeon Augmentation Library(RALI) The AMD Radeon Augmentation Library (RALI) is designed to efficiently decode and process images from a variety of storage formats and modify them through a processing graph programmable by the user.
-RALI currently provides C API.

 - MIGraphX: Introduces support for fp16 and int8 quantization.
 For additional details, as well as other new MIGraphX features, see MIGraphX documentation.

 - rocSparse: Add csrgemm, which enables the user to perform matrix-matrix multiplication with two sparse matrices in CSR format.

-Singularity Support
-ROCm 2.9 adds support for Singularity container version 2.5.2.

-Initial release of rocTX
-ROCm 2.9 introduces rocTX, which provides a C API for code markup for performance profiling.
-This initial release of rocTX supports annotation of code ranges and ASCII markers.
-For an example, see this code.

-Added support for Ubuntu 18.04.3
-Ubuntu 18.04.3 is now supported in ROCm 2.9.

 ROCm 2.8.0
 --------------------------------------------------------------------------------